bioc/ramr/README.md

 amrs
 plotAMR(ramr.data, ramr.samples, amrs[1])

-# generate the set of all possible genomic regions using sample dataset and
+# generate the set of all possible genomic regions using sample data set and
 # the same parameters as for AMR search
 universe <- getUniverse(ramr.data, min.cpgs=5, merge.window=1000)